gircore/gir.core/README.md

 To use the newly build libraries in your project just add a reference to the csproj file of the project you want to use, e.g:

     $ dotnet add reference [RepoPath]/Libs/Gtk/Gtk.csproj

-## How to help
-Anyone who wants to help is very welcome.
-If you want to get into the project take a look at our [Good First Issues](https://github.com/gircore/gir.core/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) or get in contact by starting a [Discussion](https://github.com/gircore/gir.core/discussions).

 ## Code structure
 The folder structure in this repository is organized like: